42core-team/debug-visualizer/README.md

 # Debug Visualizer

+> ## THIS WAS ARCHIVED because we shifted towards a monorepo architecture.
+Please check out the monorepo repo in our orga to find the visualizer.

 -   `npm run serve` -> Run visualizer under `localhost:8080`
 -   `npm run dev` -> Run dev mode, no need to manually recompile the ts
 -   `npm run build` -> Build ts files into servable js files